 The sound pressure measured twice as much gives 6 dB more level.

-The sound perceived twice as loud needs roughly a sound level increase by 10 dB.
-The human perception of loudness is perceived differently from each subject.
+The sound perceived twice as loud needs roughly a sound level increase

 In other words it is one's own perception of sound and it is subjective of